 Professor of criminology and criminal justice

-Nikos Passas is Professor of Criminology and Criminal Justice at Northeastern University, and.
-He is also Visiting Professor at the Basel Institute on Governance; Visiting Professor at Vienna University of Applied Sciences for Management & Communication’s Center for Corporate Governance & Business Ethics; Distinguished Visiting Professor at Beijing Normal University; Professor, Distinguished Practitioner in Financial Integrity and Senior Fellow of the Financial Integrity Institute at Case Western Reserve Law School and Chair of the Academic Council of the Anti-Corruption Academy in India.
-He serves on the Advisory Board of the Global Risk Profile in Geneva.
+Nikos Passas is Professor of Criminology and Criminal Justice at Northeastern University.
+He is also Visiting Professor at Vienna University of Applied Sciences for Management & Communication’s Center for Corporate Governance & Business Ethics; Distinguished Visiting Professor at Beijing Normal University; Professor, Distinguished Practitioner in Financial Integrity and Senior Fellow of the Financial Integrity Institute at Case Western Reserve Law School, Chair of the Academic Council of the Anti-Corruption Academy in India and Member of the Board of Directors at Compliance Capacity and Skills International (CCSI).
+He serves on the Advisory Board of the Centre for Crime, Justice and Policing at the University of Birmingham and the Advisory Board of the Global Risk Profile in Geneva.

 His law degree is from the Univ. of Athens (LL.B.), his Master’s from the University of Paris-Paris II (D.E.A.) and his Ph.D. from the University of Edinburgh Faculty of Law.
 He is a member of the Athens Bar (Greece).
 He is fluent in 6 languages and plays classical guitar.